 Ho, ho, ho… It’s beginning to smell a lot like Christmas!
-That crisp, cold scent of snow in the air combined with the delicious scent of roasting chestnuts and mulled wine, the welcome warmth and aroma of an open fire – these Christmassy aromas are bound to put anyone in a festive mood.
-But then there are the not-so-nice smells too – like your mother-in-law’s burnt, blackened turkey and her overpowering perfume.
+That crisp, cold scent of snow in the air combined with the delicious scent of roasting chestnuts and mulled wine, the welcome warmth and aroma of an open fire beside the Christmas tree– these Christmas fragrances are bound to put anyone in a festive mood.
+But then there are the not-so-nice Christmassy aromas– like your mother-in-law’s burnt, blackened turkey and her overpowering perfume.

 Who doesn’t love the fresh pine scent of a lush, green Christmas tree?
-It brings back memories of festive family moments and conjures up images of sparkly Christmas lights, happy carollers and of course, Christmas presents!
+Christmas pine tree scent brings back memories of festive family moments and conjures up images of sparkly Christmas lights, happy carollers and of course, Christmas presents!

 Crisp, clean and so bitingly cold that it makes you clench your teeth, the smell of snow is one of the best things about winter.
 The wet, slushy stuff may not be much fun, but there’s just something about its fresh, cold scent that makes us turn our faces to the sky and sniff at the air.

 Men, cookies, houses… why can’t everything be made out of gingerbread?
 That fresh out of the oven gingerbread scent – sweet, buttery, gingery, spicy – is simply irresistible and always draws a crowd.
-A gingerbread fan?
-You’ll like Febreze Vanilla Latte – it’s just as delicious!
+Are you a Christmas gingerbread fragrance fan?
+You’ll like Lenor Vanilla Sparkle – it’s just

 No Christmas fair is complete without the scent of roasting chestnuts wafting through the air.
 Sweet and nutty with that unmistakable hot charcoal scent, these steaming morsels smell like a good ol’ fashioned Christmas.